konflux-ci/architecture/ADR/0033-product-version-controller.md

 parallel development streams that may be each released as a different product version.

-**ProjectDevStream** resources will define a stream of development within a *Project*.
+**ProjectDevelopmentStream** resources will define a stream of development within a *Project*.
 It will be linked to an owning project via a [Kubernetes owner reference][oref].

-*Application*, *Component*, and any other Konflux object that needs to be created to facilitate the development of a particular project development stream will be linked to a *ProjectDevStream* object via an owner reference.
+*Application*, *Component*, and any other Konflux object that needs to be created to facilitate the development of a particular project development stream will be linked to a *ProjectDevelopmentStream* object via an owner reference.

 **Note:** The choice was made to use the terms "Project" and "Project Development Stream" as opposed to "Product" and "Version" because those can be